 DB Editor Menu

-New - Clicking on New brings up the DB Tables dialog box, where you can choose the type of table you want to see.
+New - Click New to bring up the DB Tables dialog box, where you can choose the type of table you want to see.

 Close - Use this to close the Active DB Table open in the DB Editor.